-Leary has an MA degree in Performance Studies from New York University’s Tisch School of the Arts and an MFA degree in Performance Art from the School of the Art Institute of Chicago.
-She received her BA from Smith College and vocal training at the Boston Conservatory.
-Her work has been shown at a variety of venues including Gallery 400, EXPO Chicago, ACRE Gallery, SOHO House, Chicago Artists Coalition, Subterranean, The Museum of Contemporary Art Chicago, NADA, Elastic Arts, The Hideout, The Whistler, Mana Contemporary, Kendall College of Art & Design, The Peanut Gallery, Links Hall, Hemispheric Institute of Performance and Politics, and more.
-Leary is also the Director of Programs for United States Artists, a large-scale grant making program for individual artist and sits on the Board of Links Hall, a dance and performance presenter in Chicago.
+Leary has an MA degree in Performance Studies from New York University’s Tisch School of the Arts and an MFA degree in Studio Art from the School of the Art Institute of Chicago.
+She received her BA from Smith College and vocal training at The Boston Conservatory.
+Her work has been shown at a variety of venues including the Chicago Artists Coalition, Gallery 400, EXPO Chicago, ACRE Gallery, SOHO House, Chicago Artists Coalition, Subterranean, The Museum of Contemporary Art Chicago, NADA, Elastic Arts, The Hideout, The Whistler, Mana Contemporary, Kendall College of Art & Design, Peanut Gallery, Links Hall, Hemispheric Institute of Performance and Politics, and more.
+Leary is currently a 2017 resident of the HATCH program at the Chicago Artists Coalition.